Parents, this is the iPhone your kids want the most

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
-Penn State (go Nittany Lions) graduate here, also a huge fan of the New England Patriots.
-Thanks for reading. @bryanmwolfe
+Thanks for reading.
+You can find me on Twitter @bryanmwolfe.

 We may earn a commission for purchases using our links.
 Learn more.